Organized Crime and Corruption Reporting Project: Moldova

 It investigated an assassination attempt on a Russian banker which led the Moldovan government to ban the pro-Russian Patria political party from the 2014 elections and the party's leader to flee the country.
 It also looked at a massive money laundering scheme, the Russian Laundromat, that moved tens of billions of dollars into Europe using offshore companies, fake loans and bribed Moldovan judges.
 Some of the Russian banks involved were owned in part by Igor Putin, a cousin of Russian President Vladimir Putin.

 Swedish telecom bribery scandal

-In 2015, working with SVT Swedish Television and the TT News Agency, the OCCRP uncovered that the Swedish/Finnish Telecom giant TeliaSonera (now Telia), Vimpelcom and other phone companies had paid about $1 billion in bribes.
+In 2015, working with SVT and the TT News Agency, the OCCRP uncovered that the Swedish/Finnish Telecom giant TeliaSonera (now Telia), Vimpelcom and other phone companies had paid about $1 billion in bribes.
 More than $800 million in assets were seized or frozen by law enforcement after the scandal.
 Vimpelcom attempted to negotiate a $775 million fine for their part in the bribes, but was fined $795 million, including a $230 million criminal penalty to both U.S. and Dutch authorities, and a $375 million penalty to the U.S. Securities and Exchange Commission.
-OCCRP, SVT and TT News Agency were awarded the Golden Shovel Award, the most important award for investigative journalism in Sweden.
+OCCRP, SVT and TT News Agency were awarded The Golden Shovel, the most important award for investigative journalism in Sweden.